buddhist-uni/buddhist-uni.github.io/_tags/da.md

 is_canon: true # changes the layout slightly
 ---

-Taishō 1, roughly parallel to the {% include tag-link.html text="Digha Nikāya" tag="dn" %} of Southeast Asia, containing lengthy {% include tag-link.html text="early Buddhist texts" tag="ebts" %} in Chinese translation with a partial parallel recently discovered in Sanskrit.
+Taishō 1, roughly parallel to the [Digha Nikāya](/tags/dn) of Southeast Asia, containing lengthy [early Buddhist texts](/tags/ebts) in Chinese translation with a partial parallel recently discovered in Sanskrit.